Center for Advanced Behavioral Healthcare

 501 S. 54th St., Philadelphia, PA 19143

-In spring 2023, CHOP will open its first ever inpatient psychiatry unit in the former Mercy Catholic Medical Center in West Philadelphia.
+In spring 2024, CHOP opened its first ever inpatient psychiatry unit in the former Mercy Catholic Medical Center in West Philadelphia.
 The overall facility is a collaboration among Public Health Management Corp., Penn Medicine and CHOP.
-CHOP will open a crisis response center and two licensed psychiatry inpatient units for children with a total of 46 private rooms.
-CHOP's Behavioral Health and Crisis Center will have 45,952 square feet of clinical space.
+The Behavioral Health and Crisis Center has a Crisis Response Center, a Crisis Stabilization Unit and two licensed psychiatry inpatient units for children with a total of 46 private rooms encompassing 45,952 square feet of clinical space.

 Crisis Response Center

-The new location will have a 24/7 crisis response center to immediately assess, intervene and stabilize children experiencing a mental health crisis.
-For children who require inpatient psychiatric care to ensure patient safety and provide additional treatment, the child can be admitted to the inpatient units in the facility.
+The new location has a 24/7 Crisis Response Center to immediately assess, intervene and stabilize children experiencing a mental health crisis.
+For children who require inpatient psychiatric care to ensure patient safety and provide additional treatment, the child can be admitted to the Crisis Stabilization Unit for a stay of up to five days or to one of the inpatient units in the facility.

-All children and adolescents 18 years and younger in the Philadelphia area are welcome in the crisis response center without concern for insurance status, degree of need or severity of illness.
-The crisis response center will have a triage room, three consultation rooms, two observation rooms, a large group room and a quiet room.
+All children and adolescents 18 years and younger in the Philadelphia area are welcome in the Crisis Response Center without concern for insurance status, degree of need or severity of illness.
+The Crisis Response Center has a triage room, three consultation rooms, two observation rooms, a large group room and a quiet room.

 Inpatient Units

-There will be 36 private licensed psychiatric rooms on the fourth floor in two wings along with group space, consultation space and indoor activity space.
-There will be 10 private rooms on the seventh floor, along with group space, consultation space, and indoor play space and a 1,200 square-foot outdoor activity space, complete with a basketball hoop and planters for horticultural activities.
-The units will be divided into child and adolescent units.
-Each of the three wings will also have a quiet room with comfortable seating, calming graphics and a sensory wall.
+There are 36 private licensed psychiatric rooms on the fourth floor in three wings along with group space, consultation space and indoor activity space.
+There are 10 private rooms on the seventh floor, along with group space, consultation space, and indoor play space.
+A 1,200 square-foot outdoor activity space, complete with a basketball hoop and planters for horticultural activities, is planned for the future.
+The units are divided into child and adolescent units.
+Each of the three wings also has a quiet room with comfortable seating, calming graphics and a sensory wall.

-The care team will include psychiatrists, psychologists, social workers, psychiatric nurses, psychiatric technicians, child life specialists, creative and expressive art therapists, occupational therapists, nutritionists, and teachers.
+The care team includes psychiatrists, psychologists, social workers, psychiatric nurses, psychiatric technicians, child life specialists, creative and expressive art therapists, occupational therapists, nutritionists, and teachers.

-The inpatient multidisciplinary program will focus on patient safety, developing appropriate coping skills, improving social functioning, decreasing maladaptive behavior, psychoeducation, family interventions, and, when appropriate, pharmacological education and treatment.
+The inpatient multidisciplinary program focuses on patient safety, developing appropriate coping skills, improving social functioning, decreasing maladaptive behavior, psychoeducation, family interventions, and, when appropriate, pharmacological education and treatment.

-The Behavioral Health and Crisis Center will also have a pharmacy and lab to support point-of-care testing.
+The Behavioral Health and Crisis Center also has a pharmacy and lab to support point-of-care testing.

 We Need Your Support to Spearhead the Next Era of Behavioral Healthcare